lucasjoliveau/doc/en/developer/tutorials/backend.md

     </odoo>

-  * `model` is the name of the Odoo model for the record.
+  * `model` is the name of the Konvergo ERP model for the record.

-  * `id` is an [external identifier](../glossary.html#term-external-identifier), it allows referring to the record (without having to know its in-database identifier).
+  * `id` is an [external identifier](../glossary#term-external-identifier), it allows referring to the record (without having to know its in-database identifier).

   * `<field>` elements have a `name` which is the name of the field in the model (e.g. `description`).
 Their body is the field’s value.